kai2128/fas-file-allocation-simulator/src/pages/docs/index.md

 1. Select any file system and enter a disk size then click the "Format" button.
 2. The perform any action (create, delete, write, append and read) by specify a file name, size and select an action.
 3. Detailed steps and animation will be shown.
 4. Animation could be paused, resumed or disabled.
+(For new user / beginner it is recommended to set animation to manual mode and observe each step)

-For more precise information on each function of the app, app tour is provided by pressing the "Guide" button.
+For more information on each function of the app refer to documentation below, app tour is provided by pressing the "Guide" button.

 ## File action
 ### Create: create a new file